moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 - [`scope`](https://datatracker.ietf.org/doc/html/rfc8693#name-scope-scopes-claim): The list of permissions associated with the token.
 See the [Permissions](#permissions) section below for a comprehensive list.
   - Each key in this object represents a single resource, identified by a [Global ID](https://docs.gitlab.com/ee/api/graphql/#global-ids), with an array of allowed permissions.
   - Initially, we will support encoding `gid://gitlab/Project/<id>`, `gid://gitlab/Group/<id>`, and `gid://gitlab/Ci::Build/<id>` to limit the types of resources that can be encoded.
+  - Each permission can have modifiers that further limit the scope of access.
+In the example above, the modifiers restrict access to containers with a `latest` tag and specific Go proxy packages.
+  - Future support may include extending the Global ID format to allow wildcard operators.

 **Pros:**